Mixed-precision algorithms for solving the Sylvester matrix equation: Mixed-precision algorithms for the Sylvester equation

+We now assess the additional storage needed by \cref{alg:sylv-mp} in terms of floating-point values (flovals) in precisions $\ulow$ and $\uhigh$.
 To compute the Schur decomposition of $A$ and $B$, we need to convert these matrices to precision $\ulow$, compute their Schur decomposition, and convert the resulting matrices back to high precision.
 The storage requirements can be significantly reduced if the two matrices are considered one at a time.
 Converting the larger of $A$ and $B$ to low precision requires $\max(m,n)^{2}$ flovals in precision $\ulow$.
 The Schur decomposition can be computed using \verb|xGEES|, which overwrites its input with the triangular Schur factor and requires additional storage for the unitary factor.
 Therefore, \cref{ln:schurA,ln:schurB} require $\max(m,n)^{2}$ additional flovals in precision $\ulow$, in addition to the work memory required by the routine, which is at least $3\max(m,n)$ flovals.
 Therefore, computing the Schur factors in precision $\ulow$ and converting them to precision $\uhigh$ requires $\max(m,n)^{2} + 3\max(m,n)$ flovals in precision $\ulow$ and $2(m^{2} + n^{2})$ flovals in precision $\uhigh$ to store $\wUA$, $\wTA$, $\wUB$, and $\wTB$.

 To compute the QR factorization of the unitary factors of the Schur decomposition, one can use \verb|xGEQRF|, which overwrites its input and require at least $\max(m,n)$ flovals of work memory in precision $\uhigh$.
 Assuming that the inputs $A$, $B$, and $C$ can be overwritten, applying $\QA$ and $\QB$ on \cref{ln:preproc-begin-1,ln:preproc-mid-1,ln:preproc-end-1,ln:recovery} can be done without explicitly forming $\QA$ and $\QB$ by using \verb|xORMQR|, in the real case, or \verb|xUNMQR|, in the complex case.
 These two functions also require only $\max(m,n)$ flovals of work memory in precision $\uhigh$.
 Finally, the solution of the triangular Sylvester equation on \cref{ln:initial-sylv-1} can be performed with \verb|xTRSYL|.
-As this routing overwrites the right-hand side of the equation with the solution, a copy of $F$ must be computed, for an additional $mn$ flovals in precision $\uhigh$.
+As this routing overwrites the right-hand side of the equation with the solution, a copy of $F$ must be computed, for an additional $mn$ flovals in precision $\uhigh$. \funstit{} requires another $mn$ flovals in precision $\uhigh$, thus overall \cref{alg:sylv-mp} requires least $2\max(m,n)^{2} + 3\max(m,n)$ flovals in precision $\ulow$ and \mbox{$2(m^{2} + n^{2}) + 2mn + \max(m,n)$} flovals in precision $\uhigh$.
+We note that the flovals in precision $\ulow$ can be reused as $\uhigh$ working memory after the low-precision Schur decomposition have been converted to high precision.